aspect-build/bazel-examples/vue/README.md

 when any file changes, which calls through to Vite.
 Furthermore we didn't teach Vite the ["ibazel_notify_changes protocol"](https://github.com/bazelbuild/bazel-watcher#running-a-target) so every time the code changes, the devserver restarts from scratch.

-However, Vite is a lot faster than Webpack, so at a small scale like this, this developer roundtrip is actually file.
+However, Vite is a lot faster than Webpack, so at a small scale like this, this developer roundtrip is actually fine.

 To scale up the example, there are a couple of things you could do:
 - to be more Bazel-idiomatic, the Vite composition of tools like `esbuild` and  plugins like `@vitejs/plugin-vue` could be decomposed into an analogous Bazel pipeline.